Best Water for Brewing Tea and Coffee You Should Try

 Tap Water

-While an ever increasing number of homes have drinkable water directly from the tap, do take note of that drinkable water simply implies that the consumption of it has no known adverse consequences on wellbeing, or that the impacts are moment to such an extent that they are insignificant.
+While an increasing number of homes have drinkable water directly from the tap, drinkable water simply implies that its consumption has no known adverse consequences on well-being or that the impacts are momentarily insignificant.

-While tap water is the most widely recognized water of choice, presumably out of convenience, its possible issues is consistently down to levels chlorine content and whether the pipes that deliver them into the household is contaminated
+While tap water is the most widely recognized water of choice, presumably out of convenience, its possible issues are consistently related to chlorine levels and whether the pipes that deliver it into the household are contaminated.

-Thus, if you are using tap water for your tea making or coffee brewing, let the tap run for a minute prior to gathering the necessary water
+Thus, if you use tap water for your tea making or coffee brewing, let the tap run for a minute before gathering the necessary water

-This is to eliminate chlorine and unhealthy chemicals that may have collected for the time being in the piping and faucet.
+This eliminates chlorine and unhealthy chemicals that may have been temporarily collected in the piping and faucet.

-A natural method of eliminating chlorine is to let a jug of tap water sit in the kitchen overnight prior to using it for brewing in the morning.
+A natural method of eliminating chlorine is to let a jug of tap water sit in the kitchen overnight before using it for brewing in the morning.

 This permits time for the chlorine contained in it to disperse.